FRRouting/frr/doc/developer/lists.rst

 The APIs are all designed to be as type-safe as possible.
-This means that there will be a compiler warning when an item doesn't match the container, or the return value has a different type, or other similar situations.  **You should never use casts with these APIs.**  If a cast is neccessary in relation to these APIs, there is probably something wrong with the overall design.
+This means that there will be a compiler warning when an item doesn't match the container, or the return value has a different type, or other similar situations.  **You should never use casts with these APIs.**  If a cast is necessary in relation to these APIs, there is probably something wrong with the overall design.

 Only the following pieces use dynamically allocated memory: